omarperacha/ps4-dataset/README.md

 ## Data

 The core dataset is contained in `ps4_data/data/data.csv`.
-This contains 18,731 proteins with their PDB code, index of the first residue in their respective DSSP file, their residue sequence and 9-category secondary structure sequence (inluding polyproline helices).
+This contains 18,731 proteins with their PDB code, index of the first residue in their respective DSSP file, their residue sequence and 9-category secondary structure sequence (including polyproline helices).

 The train/test split can be found in `ps4_data/data/chain_ids.npz`.